bytecrusher/MaritimeDataServer/README.md

      - **logs** log files for debugging.
      - **node_modules** (maybe not exist right now, because it will be created after running npm)
      - **otafirmware** contains OTA files for update ESP.
-     - **receiver** functions for receiving data from MDCs.
+     - **receiver** functions for receiving Data from MDCs.

 #### Installation
 Copy all **MDS** files from the "src" folder into your htdocs dir.
-Create a new Database (with phpmyadmin) and create a new User with write privileges to this database.
+Create a new Database (with phpmyadmin) and create a new User with write privileges to this Database.
 Open **http://yourdomain/maritimedataserver/install/index.php** in your Browser and step through the instalation steps.
 After install is finished, remove the dir named "install" (for security reasons).